terraenn/yet-another-godot-animation-lib/README.md

 ## To-do:
 - [x] Add basic animation chaining
 - [ ] Add better, more advanced chaining and playing animation in parallel
-- [ ] Allow chaining built-in tween methods in combination with the custom library animation for more customizability
+- [ ] Allow chaining built-in tween methods in combination with the custom library animations for more customizability
 - [ ] Add support for 3D eventually